qcr/pepper_navigation/README.md

 * *peppernavigationoff* => Offine mode using image sequence (localisation only).

 ### 4. Run Code
-Example Scripts run.sh, run_inside.sh, run_test.sh
+Example Scripts run_onboard.sh, run_remotePC.sh, run_offline.sh
 The navigation executables requires two arguments:
 a) Path of toplogical map (e.g. ../data/tmap), and
 b) IP address of the robot (e.g. 172.19.226.236 to run online with robot) or path of image sequence (e.g. ../data/offlinetest) to run offile with image sequence (localisation mode only).